vacuousgrimoire/vacuousgrimoire.github.io/docs/house-rules/retroclones/classes/Mystic.md

 # Magic
 ## Spell casting
-Mystics carry spell books containing the rituals for magical spells.
+Mystics carry spell books inscribed with magical spells.
 The spellcasting progression table shows the number of spells they may prepare and cast each day, determined by the character’s experience level.

 | Level | 1st | 2nd | 3rd | 4th | 5th | 6th |
 | - | - | - | - | - | - | - |